tughi/recode/Thoughts.md

     }

 Functions that don't return a value are missing the `-> type` part.

-Functions can be called using the Uniform Function Call Syntax (UFCS).
-In this case, if the _receiver_ is a struct variable, it is passed by reference.

-UFCS is useful to chain function calls.

-    file.write("An example of ").write(4).write(" chained calls").end_line()

 Call arguments are separated by `,` or new lines.